lsmolder/bids_tools/README.md

             └── 5001
                 └── Menon^AS-MBN^^^^.MR.Menon^AS-MBN.5001.1.20221119.BF04DF23.dcm
 ```
-**The dcm2bids.sh takes the zipped file, animal id, session no, type of fmri data (if any), output dir, and a heuristic file**
+**To run the DICOM to BIDs conversion, simply run the dcm2bids.sh script with the necessary arguments.
+It takes the zipped file, animal id, session no, type of fmri data (if any), output dir, and a heuristic file**

+Example:
 ```
 >>> ./dcm2bids.sh \
 -z /Users/aeed/Documents/Work/bids_tools/2.16.756.5.5.200.8323328.47756.1669482679.1142.zip   \